peytoncordero/DRI25/data-ethics.md

 ####Example: Oral History Projects

-Activity
+Your oral history project collects does the following, do you need a CUNY HRPP/IRB?

-* Open-ended interviews, that ONLY document a specific historical event or the experiences of individuals without intent to draw conclusions or	generalize findings.
+1. Open-ended interviews, that ONLY document a specific historical event or the experiences of individuals without intent to draw conclusions or	generalize findings.

 HRPP/IRB Required?